Work From Home

 The 2013 report mentioned above suggests that “Households that are in during the day on weekdays report heating their homes for a longer period of time (median 9.4 hours per day) than households that are not in during the day on weekdays (median 8 hours per day).”
 This difference, 1.4 hours, is smaller than would be imagined but suggests the incremental effects of working from home are not as high as might be expected.
 Data that we have gathered to date suggests that people working from home heat their homes for about 2 hours more per day than their non-WFH colleagues, so the calculator uses an incremental heating hours figure of 1.5.

-What's Missing?The only way to get a completely accurate footprint of work from home emissions would be for each stuff member to measure actual energy consumption and record it day by day.
+What's Missing?The only way to get a completely accurate footprint of work from home emissions would be for each staff member to measure actual energy consumption and record it day by day.
 Even then, it would be almost impossible to sort out what energy usage was from home working and what was from other household activities.

 The 360°carbon Work From Home tab therefore only gives a reasonable estimate of home working emissions.